Years 5 to 12

 - The Clerk rings the bell and instructs the members to stand.

-- The Serjeant-at-Arms leads the Speaker into the chamber, carrying the Mace on their right shoulder.
+- The Serjeant-at-Arms leads the Speaker into the House, carrying the Mace on their right shoulder.

 - The Serjeant-at-Arms announces the Speaker, places the Mace on the table and moves to their seat.